mtlynch/mtlynch.io/_posts/2019-12-28-vue-static.md

 ## What it's not good for

 * Sites that rely heavily on user-generated content
   * The Vue + Nuxt solution requires you to know all of your page routes when you build your page.
-If users can add URLs to your site (e.g. yoursite.com/michael123/post/andf3j), the Vue + Nuxt template won't support you well.
+If users can add URLs to your site (e.g. `yoursite.com/michael123/post/andf3j`), the Vue + Nuxt template won't support you well.
 * Blogs
   * If you have a site with lots of pages that have similar content and just differ in layout, consider a static site generator like Hugo or Jekyll.

+## Cost

+It's more complicated and you have to think about when things load.

 ## Pre-requisites